 It consists of 6 beautiful gardens, such as the "White Gravel and Pine Garden," the "Moss Garden," and more.

 In Yonago, Tottori, dozens of jizo statues (statues of Buddhist deities) are lined up along the Kamogawa riverside.

 One of the main events at the Kamogawa Festival in August is the "Jizo walk," where participants walk across the city hunting for jizo statues.

 Taikodani Inari Shrine in Tsuwano, Shimane is one of the most important Inari Shrines in Japan, and features an approach lined with closely placed torii gates, forming a red, tunnel-like entrance.

 We strongly recommend visiting here if you're traveling to the San'in region.

-The name "San'in" comes from the name of the road "San'indo," a road in the San'in region when the province was divided into seven administrative divisions.
+By the way, the name "San'in" comes from the name of the road "San'indo," a road in the San'in region from when the province was divided into seven administrative divisions.

 Summary of Japan's San-In Region

 The San'in region is full of nature, history, and has plenty of sights to see.
 Hopefully we've got you interested in this hidden gem.

 Be sure to check out the video if you haven't yet, as it contains some great footage of the San'in region, as well as information not featured in the article.